jasonvriends/azure-quickstart/6-bonus/teXXmo/README.md

 At a conceptual level, enabling the teXXmo button involves the following steps:

 1. Provisioning and registering the device in an Azure IoT Hub.
-2. Writing an Azure Function to receive messages from the button when clicked
+2. Writing an Azure Function to receive messages from the button when clicked.
 3. Configuring the button to communicate to the Azure IoT Hub.
-4. Binding the button to the Azure Function
+4. Binding the button to the Azure Function.

 # Table of Contents